This article is part of our Why Couples Fight Series

 At the end of the day, you have to have a way to process a bad fight where repair attempts failed to gain traction.
 In our Couples Retreats, we teach you how to deconstruct a fight to see what actually happened.

-Exercises like “aftermath of a fight” help our couples to unpack the triggers which informed the thoughts, feelings, and actions that took us to the dark side.
+Exercises like the “aftermath of a fight” help our couples to unpack the triggers which informed the thoughts, feelings, and actions that took us to the dark side.

 You can repair your relationship best by understanding your partner’s enduring vulnerabilities while disclosing your own as well.
 A conflict that is well-managed can lead to greater intimacy, and repair attempts that land well will keep you both on track.